canonical/opensearch-operator/docs/index.md

 ## License & trademark

-The Charmed OpenSearch ROCK, Charmed OpenSearch Snap, and Charmed OpenSearch Operator are free software, distributed under the [Apache Software License, version 2.0](https://github.com/canonical/charmed-opensearch-rock/blob/2-24.04/edge/licenses/LICENSE-rock).
+The Charmed OpenSearch ROCK, Charmed OpenSearch snap, and Charmed OpenSearch Operator are free software, distributed under the [Apache Software License, version 2.0](https://github.com/canonical/charmed-opensearch-rock/blob/2-24.04/edge/licenses/LICENSE-rock).
 They install and operate OpenSearch, which is also licensed under the